ysyk2021/leading-with-a-growth-mindset-cultivating-a-culture-of-continuous-improvement/src/chapter-6-1.md

 Conclusion
 ----------

 Identifying common barriers to growth and change is an important first step in overcoming them.
 By recognizing and addressing fear of failure, a lack of resources or support, resistance to change, limited vision or perspective, and unclear goals or objectives, individuals and organizations can embrace a growth mindset and pursue continuous improvement.
-In the next chapter, we will explore strategies for developing strategies to overcome resistance and obstacles to growth and change.